digidotcom/xbee-java/examples/communication/SendSerialDataAsyncSample/ReadMe.txt

   Running the example
   -------------------
   First, build the application.
-To test its functionality you need the device with the configured address during the setup above to be listening to unicast data.
+To test the functionality ensure the device with the configured address during the setup above to be listening to unicast data.
 To do this:

     a) Use the 'ReceiveSerialDataSample' example included in the library.
-       Follow the instructions on its 'ReadMe' file to perform the task.
+       Follow the instructions in the 'ReadMe' file to perform the task.

     b) Use the XCTU: